J. E. Casely Hayford: Political activism

-Marriage and family
+Personal life

+In September 1896, in England, Hayford was first married to Beatrice Madeline Pinnock.
+Their son, born in 1897, who later took the name Archie Casely-Hayford, also became a barrister, and was a district magistrate and the first Minister of Agriculture and Natural Resources in the First Republic of Ghana.
+Hayford's first wife died in 1902.

+While in London studying at the Inner Temple and lodging at a hostel for African bachelors in 1893, Hayford met Adelaide Smith, a young woman of Sierra Leonean Creole origins.
+She returned with him to the Gold Coast in 1896 after he was called to the bar.
+She became a prominent writer and established a Freetown girl's vocational school.
+They were married in Fulham, London, in September 1903, after the death of his first wife.
+With Adelaide, Hayford had a daughter, Gladys May Casely-Hayford (1904–1950), who was a teacher, an artist and a poet, publishing some of her poems under the pen name of Aquah Laluah.

-Casely Hayford was the progenitor of the Casely-Hayford family of Ghana and Britain.
+Through his son Archie, who created the double-barrelled surname, Casely Hayford was the progenitor of the Casely-Hayford family of Ghana and Britain.
 His descendants have served as part of the latter country's Black British elite.

-He was first married to Beatrice Madeline Pinnock.
-The couple's son Archie Casely-Hayford became a barrister, district magistrate and the first Minister of Agriculture and Natural Resources in the First Republic of Ghana.

-While in London studying at the Inner Temple and lodging at a hostel for African bachelors in 1893, Casely Hayford met Adelaide Smith, a lady of Sierra Leonean Creole origins.
-They later married, and she returned with him to the Gold Coast in 1896 after he was received by the bar.
-She became a prominent writer and established a Freetown girl's vocational school.
-Adelaide and Joseph had a daughter, Gladys May Casely-Hayford (1904–1950), who was a teacher, an artist and a poet, publishing some of her poems under the pen name of Aquah Laluah.